tinkercademy/swift-slides/codingclub/b/counter.md

 ## What We Need
 1. A variable to keep track of the number of cookies eaten 🍪.
-2. To increment the variable's value when the _"I ATE ANOTHER ONE!!"_ `Button` is pressed
+2. To increment the variable's value when the _"I ATE ANOTHER ONE !!!"_ `Button` is pressed
-3. To decrement the variable's value when the _"A COOKIE FELL OUT OF MY MOUTH!!"_ `Button` is pressed
+3. To decrement the variable's value when the _"A COOKIE FELL OUT OF MY MOUTH !!!"_ `Button` is pressed
 4. Whenever the variable's value changes the `Text` displaying the number of cookies eaten should refresh.

 ---vertical---

 ## Create a `@State` Variable
 ```swift[3:3]